Md-Mursaleen/EcoScan-app/README.md

    ```
    This will run the server on `http://localhost:8000`.

-> 🔁 For full functionality, replace the LAN IP in the frontend with your your machine LAN IP or use own deployed backend URL or use tools like [ngrok](https://ngrok.com/) for temporary tunneling during testing.
+> 🔁 During development, you can also use tools like [ngrok](https://ngrok.com/) for temporary secure tunneling during testing.

 ### 🚀 Future Deployment Recommendations

 - **Frontend**: Use [Expo EAS](https://docs.expo.dev/eas/) to build to build production-ready APKs and submit the app to the Play Store or App Store.
-- **Backend**: Use Render, Railway, or Heroku to host the Express server and expose `/analysis` and `/rewards` endpoints.
+- **Backend**: The backend is currently hosted on Render.

 ---